 An opioid addiction can lead to unsafe injections in unsafe places, so intravenous drug use in parks, tunnels, and public restrooms is risky.

 Safe injection sites respond to this risk by giving control to the user regarding their choice of location.
 Alternate names for a safe injection site is overdose prevention center, supervised injection site, or drug consumption room.
 A clinician is always ready to step in in the event of an overdose, ensuring a user is safe while injecting their drug of choice.
+When addicts fail to get help and go to rehab, safe injections sites are meant to reduce the dangers of injecting drugs into your system.

 Some of the services provided by a safe injection site are: